 Ever felt a little too hung up on an ex?
 Cheer up, because chances are you don’t have it quite as bad as these unlucky lovers.
 That is, unless you were planning on spending the rest of your life (and death) sitting in a rocking chair waiting for your love to return from sea, or stuck in your bedroom sobbing for all eternity.
-We put together a list of some of America’s most tragically lovesick ghosts -- check out their stories.
+Here are some of America’s most tragically lovesick ghosts.